 - Shared Networking.
 Select this option to enable the Network Address Translation (NAT) feature for the virtual machine.
 In this case, your virtual machine will share whatever network connection is currently used by your physical computer. - Bridged Ethernet.
 Select this option to allow the virtual machine to access the local network and Internet through one of the network adapters installed on the physical computer.
-In this case, the virtual machine is treated as a stand-alone computer on the network and should be configured in the same way as a real one.
-You can choose the physical adapter where the virtual machine adapter will be bridged in the drop-down list below the Bridged Ethernet option. - Host-Only Networking.
-Select this option to allow the virtual machine to connect to the physical computer and the virtual machines residing on it and to make it invisible outside the physical computer. - Routed Networking.
-Select this option to allow the virtual machine to access the internet with the network connection shared with the physical server where it resides.
+In this case, the virtual machine is treated as a stand-alone computer on the network and should be configured in the same way as a real one. - Host-Only Networking.
+Select this option to allow the virtual machine to connect to the physical computer and the virtual machines residing on it and to make it invisible outside the physical computer.